-Although better than the age old method, it has a few quirks.
+Although better than the age-old method, it has a few quirks.
 You can’t know which driver updates are available when you start and it won’t find all drivers either.
 Using a utility like DriverDoc can make the job easier.
-It will find and install new drivers for you and automatically detect new available device drivers with one click.
+It will find and install new drivers for you and automatically detect newly available device drivers with one click.

 Revert Changes Made By Failed Windows Update To Fix Random Restarts

 There is a way to undo previous Windows updates.
 Here’s how to do it:

 - Insert a Windows 8/8.1 DVD, USB, or Recovery Disk